Q. I hear you can no longer file for bankruptcy. Is that true?

 Q. I’ve been sued.
 How long do I have until there is a judgment against me?

 A. Credit card companies and collection agencies can sue you either in Common Pleas Court or in front of your local magistrate.
-If you are sued in front of the local magistrate, a hearing date will be set up, at which point you will either win or lose the case.
+If you are sued in front of the local magistrate, a hearing date will be set, at which point you will either win or lose the case.
 If you do not appear at the hearing, you will lose the case and a default judgment will be entered against you.
-If you are sued in front of Common Pleas Court, a hearing date will be set up, but if you don’t read the fine print, you could have a judgment against you before the hearing date even occurs.
+If you are sued in front of Common Pleas Court, a hearing date will be set, but if you don’t read the fine print and respond to the lawsuit, you could have a judgment against you before the hearing date even occurs.

 Q. I’m not even sure who I owe money to at this point.
 How can I get a free credit report?

 A. It is very common for debts to get sold to collection agencies multiple times.
 It can get very confusing.
 If you have any doubt about who you owe money to, it is always a good idea to pull a credit report.
 You are entitled to one free credit report per year from each one of the three credit reporting agencies.
 If you have access to the Internet, you can print your free credit report right from annualcreditreport.com.
 If you do not have Internet access, you can request one over the phone by calling 1-877-322-8228 and it will be mailed to you.

 Q. Can I use my credit cards now to buy things and then file for bankruptcy?